Where horses come first…

 As a trainer, I’m available for telephone or online consultations for you and your horse.
 Sometimes brainstorming with a professional with a different outlook will give you a new perspective.
 If you have photos or a video, that’s even better.

 For locals in the Colorado Springs area, dressage lessons and positive training ground-work sessions are available at Infinity Farm.
-(More lesson info below.)
 Some off-property lessons are available with a travel fee added.
-I look forward to meeting you and your horse.
+I look forward to all training opportunities.

 The first step is to use the contact form below to ask for more information, prices, and a calendar date.
 Payments by check and through PayPal.